STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

           <img src="assets/css/images/Homepage/in_action.jpg" alt="Photo of Thuy Lewis in action" width="100%">↩

 Fix: Removing width from img element in index.html and setting CSS rule of width=100% to thuy-lewis id attribute in the style.css.

-### Bugs

-The following issues were raised during my mid project meeting with my mentor:
-- Dupicate contact form on homepage and contact page.
-- Be consistent with choice of colour code.

 ## Deployment & Local Development